 ANSWER: Defendants admit the allegations in the first sentence of Paragraph 72.

-Defendants deny the allegations in the remainder of Paragraph 72, except to admit
+Defendants deny the allegations in the remainder of Paragraph 72, except to admit that Twitter provided certain materials on May 12.

 73. Early on May 13, 2022, in advance of a diligence meeting that had been scheduled to discuss the data Twitter had provided, Musk Tweeted without any advance notice to the company that the "Twitter deal [is] temporarily on hold" until the company showed him proof for its estimate that less than 5% of Twitter accounts are spam or false: